 The Bank has adopted rules and procedures for assessment, management and control of the counterparty risk by countries and banks.
-All counterparties receive a risk rating category according to their official rating or the derived internal rating.
+All counterparties receive a risk rating category according to their official ratings.
 Based on this in conjunction with the accepted methodology, risk limits are set by counterparty, both for total exposure and by products.
 Risk Management monitors limit utilization on a daily basis.